afharo/dockerized-smarthome/README.md

 Typically, it's just about updating the `SERVERURL` to match the domain obtained from DuckDNS.

+:warning: Remember to enable port forwarding to 51820/udp in the router.

 ### Hotspot

 I'm using a hotspot service so my RPi can expose a Wi-Fi AP that I can connect to when I need to take it to a place with no internet.